Tagovailoa, No. 2 Alabama romp over New Mexico State, 62-10

 The Tide backups delivered big plays as well.
 Mac Jones hit Jeudy for that 19-yard score and freshman tailback Keilan Robinson raced 74 yards for a touchdown.

-The Aggies scored on Jason Huntley’s 4-yard catch from Josh Adkins in the third quarter, set up by Adkin’s 44-yarder to Tony Nicholson.
+The Aggies scored on Jason Huntley’s 4-yard catch from Josh Adkins in the third quarter, set up by Adkins’ 44-yarder to Tony Nicholson.
+Beyond that, it was an uphill battle.

+“They’ve just got electric players all over the field, so the margin of error is so small,” Aggies coach Doug Martin said.
+“If you turn the ball over, they’re going to make great things happen, and if you just give them a step, a wide receiver can get behind you and run it back without being tackled.
+They’re just an elite team.”

 Alabama cornerback Trevon Diggs was carried off the field by two trainers and directly to the medical tent in the third quarter.
-Diggs had started walking with assistance before the trainers picked him up near the sideline.
+Diggs had started walking with assistance before the trainers picked him up near the sideline, but Alabama coach Nick Saban said it was just cramps.

 THE TAKEAWAY